Shanghai Metro: Renewable energy

 Shanghai metro started building solar plants from 2013 and the process has been accelerated since 2019, with plans to build rooftop solar plants with a total electricity generation capacity of 30 to 50 megawatts between 2021 and 2025.
-In 2021 it owned through it subsidiary Shanghai Metro New Energy Co., Ltd. ten rooftop solar plants on depots and parking lots (Chuanyanghe, Zhibei, Jinqiao, Longyang Road, Sanlin, Fujin Road, Zhongchun Road, Beizhai Road, Chentai Road and Pujiang Town) generating an average annual power generation of about 23 million kwh.
+In 2021, through its subsidiary (Shanghai Metro New Energy Co., Ltd.), Shanghai metro owned ten rooftop solar plants on depots and parking lots (Chuanyanghe, Zhibei, Jinqiao, Longyang Road, Sanlin, Fujin Road, Zhongchun Road, Beizhai Road, Chentai Road and Pujiang Town) generating an average annual power generation of about 23 million kWh.
 Annual electricity consumption of Shanghai Metro exceeds 2.5 billion kWh.

 Stations

 There is cellular phone network coverage across the network.
 In 2020, all stations provided 5G network coverage.
 Free WiFi is also provided.
 There are toilets for passengers in more than 90% metro stations in Shanghai.
 The system is 100% wheelchair accessible, with elevators at all stations.

 Safety

-Riders are subject to searches of their persons and belongings at all stations by security inspectors using metal detectors, X-ray machines.
+Riders are subject to searches of their persons and belongings at all stations by security inspectors using metal detectors and X-ray machines.
 Items banned from public transportation such as "guns, ammunition, knives, explosives, flammable and radioactive materials, and toxic chemicals" are subject to confiscation.

 Stations are equipped with closed-circuit television.
 Police use it to arrest pickpockets caught on CCTV, for example.

 Smoking is strictly prohibited in the metro premises.
 Bicycles (including folding bikes) and pets (including cats, dogs etc.) are not allowed in stations.
 The use of skateboards, roller skates and other equipment is not allowed in stations and carriages.

-Since April 1, 2020 there is a national ban on "Uncivilized Behavior" on China's Subways, which also includes conduct rules cracking down on bad subway etiquette, such as stepping on seats, lying down on a bench or floor and playing music or videos out loud.
+Since April 1, 2020, there is a national ban on "Uncivilized Behavior" on China's Subways, which also includes conduct rules cracking down on bad subway etiquette, such as stepping on seats, lying down on a bench or floor and playing music or videos out loud.
 It also bans eating and drinking on subway cars nationwide, with exceptions for infants and people with certain medical conditions.

-First AEDs (automatic external defibrillator) were installed at Metro stations in 2015, with all metro stations having AEDs at the end of 2021.
+AEDs (automatic external defibrillator) were first installed at Metro stations in 2015, with all metro stations having AEDs by the end of 2021.

-From February 14, 2022 the operations of line 11 in Kunshan have been suspended due to COVID-19 cases in Suzhou.